Help make a difference for this great bird at our next survey on Saturday, May 6

 Mexico: Yuliana Bedolla

-A joint effort of USFWS, eBird, state agencies, Conservacion de Islas and the Audubon network.
+A joint effort of USFWS, Cornell Lab of Ornithology (eBird), state agencies, Conservacion de Islas and the Audubon network.

 The goal is to initiate a biannual citizen science-based survey to help understand the abundance and distribution of Brown Pelicans in California, Oregon, and Washington.
 This survey will complement a 47-year time series of productivity monitoring data at the U.S. Channel Islands and a shorter, but also robust, data set in Mexico.